Comprehensive Guide to Free Hearing Aids and Services for Pensioners in Melton

 Completing these steps ensures you qualify before booking a hearing test.
 Once eligible, the application process can begin without delay.

 Yes, veterans holding a DVA Gold Card receive full HSP benefits, including hearing aids and ongoing maintenance.
-NDIS participants with significant hearing loss may qualify under specific support packages, though assessment through Delta Hearing Clinic Melton is required to confirm funding pathways.
+NDIS participants with significant hearing loss may qualify under specific support packages.
+However, assessment through Delta Hearing Clinic Melton is required to confirm funding pathways.
+Eligibility for veterans and NDIS clients underscores the program’s inclusivity, allowing diverse groups to access hearing care.

 Common Misconceptions About HSP Eligibility